sketchplugins/plugin-directory/README.md

 - [Stickers](https://github.com/romannurik/Sketch-Stickers), by Roman Nurik: A Sketch plugin that lets you browse and quickly drag+drop stickers (specially tagged layers) in your Sketch Libraries.
 - [StickyGrid](https://github.com/uetchy/sketch-stickygrid), by Yasuaki Uechi: Sketch plugin to make paths be snapped to grid.
 - [Storyboard Export](https://github.com/cranksoftwaredev/SketchPlugins), by Crank Software Inc.: Export Sketch based designs to be used within Crank Software's Storyboard Suite
+- [stuffing](https://github.com/Ashung/Sketch-Stuffing), by Ashung: A DataSupplier plugin which supplies chinese data.
 - [Style Inventory](https://github.com/getflourish/sketch-style-inventory), by Florian Schulz: Generate a visual style sheet with all colors and text styles that you are using in Sketch.
 - [StyleClip](https://github.com/liawesomesaucer/styleclip), by Vincent: Sketch plugin that copies an element's styles directly to your Mac clipboard.
 Supports CSS & SCSS
 - [styledrop](https://github.com/ryanmclaughlin/styledrop), by Ryan McLaughlin: A plugin for Sketch allows you to easily copy styles from one layer to another.